You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 The device that appears in this graphic is a representation of a Medtronic device.
 The graphic does not include certain identifying information that may appear on Medtronic devices, such as model number or serial number.

 Since the Strata valve includes a magnet, special precautions must be observed around magnetic sources such as some audio headphones.
 Common environmental levels of electromagnetic radiation generated by security scanners, metal detectors, microwave ovens, mobile telephones, high voltage lines, computers, and transformers will not affect the valve.

-If a device is known to contain a magnet, keep it away from the immediate valve location i.e., the skin next to the valve.
+Exposure to MRI can change the performance level setting of the Strata Adjustable Valve.
 For patients that are undergoing an MRI procedure, it will be necessary for the doctor to check the valve pressure setting afterwards and readjust it if necessary.

 Patients & caregivers: This information is designed to provide you with helpful educational information but is for information purposes only, is not medical advice, and should not be used as an alternative to speaking with your doctor.
 No representation is made that the information provided is current, complete, or accurate.
 Medtronic does not assume any responsibility for persons relying on the information provided.
 Be sure to discuss questions specific to your health and treatments with a healthcare professional.
 For more information please speak to your healthcare professional.